 In October 1991, National School of Technology acquired Ward Stone College in Kendall, Florida, which had been founded in 1975.
 The name of Ward Stone College was changed to National School of Technology in December 1996.
 The Kendall campus is organized as a separate corporation and is a wholly owned subsidiary of National School of Technology, Inc. In April 2002, Rhodes Colleges, Inc. acquired all three campuses of National School of Technology.
 In August, 2003, the National School of Technology campus in Fort Lauderdale opened as a branch of the Kendall campus.

-In February of 2008, all four campuses changed their name to Everest Institute.
+All four campuses are wholly owned subsidiaries of CCi and in February of 2008, changed their name to Everest Institute.

 FACILITIES

 Fort Lauderdale Campus